roddhjav/apparmor.d/docs/usage.md

     -h, --help         Show this help message and exit.
     -f, --file FILE    Set a logfile or a suffix to the default log file.
     -s, --systemd      Parse systemd logs from journalctl.
+    -r, --rules        Convert the log into AppArmor rules.
 ```